BenJohnThird/Cookbook/readme.md

 ###### Crescendo Collective - Frontend Skill Test

 ## Recipe API

 For this javascript project we've provided a recipe API with two endpoints.
 With this API you'll need to complete the following objectives.

 - Pull the data from the API
 - Create a list view which includes all the recipes
-  - Create a recipe detail view to display each recipe and highlight the specials
+- Create a recipe detail view to display each recipe
+- Highlight the specials

-#### Endpoints
+#### Install & Setup

-  - Recipes – /recipes-with-ingredients
-  - Specials – /specials-on-ingredients
+This project includes a API server (json-server) for you to use.
+To install and run, use the commands below:

+- `npm i`
+- `npm run start:api`

+Once running, you can use the API endpoints listed in the following section from `http://localhost:3000`.
+More information about querying the server can be found on the [json-server github page](https://github.com/typicode/json-server).

-#### API Schema
+#### Endpoints & Schema

-##### /recipes-with-ingredients
+##### `/recipes`

+Recipe content

 ```
 [